bavelsoft/schmoperties/README.md

 	@Configured @Inject @Named("MyFuBarField")
 	private double myBarField;

-The myBarField field will be injected just like with regular dependency injection, except that its value is coming from the configuration file, and not from a dependency provider in code.
+The myBarField field will be injected just as with regular dependency injection, except that its value is coming from the configuration file, and not from a dependency provider in code.
 Currently Guice and Dagger2 are supported.